Alcohol and cancer: Acetaldehyde

-DNA Methylation
+DNA methylation

-DNA Methylation is the addition of a methyl group to the carbon-5 of nucleotides. the most common methylation site is onto a cystine preceding guanine nucleotides.
+DNA methylation is the addition of a methyl group to the carbon-5 of nucleotides. the most common methylation site is onto a cystine preceding guanine nucleotides.
 This methylation is catalyzed by DNA methyltransferase enzymes taking a methyl group from SAMe.
 Heavy alcohol consumption is thought to cause epigenetic changes by decreasing the availability of SAMe thereby changing the methylation pattern of DNA causing hypo or hypermethylation resulting in alteration of DNA transcription.

-Oxidative Stress
+Oxidative stress

-Oxidative stress and ROS accumulation is a major player in cancer growth. the metabolism of ethanol by CYP450 2E1 into acetaldehyde has a byproduct of ROS.
+Oxidative stress and reactive oxygen species (ROS) accumulation is a major player in cancer growth. the metabolism of ethanol by CYP450 2E1 into acetaldehyde has a byproduct of ROS.
 The presence of ROS in the cellular environment causes lipid peroxidation which can lead to exocyclic adducts.
 ROS in a tumor microenvironment can also act as an intercellular signal leading to up-regulation of vascular endothelial growth factors and monocyte chemotactic protein-1.
 The accumulation of iron is also found to correlate to alcohol consumption which leads to higher levels of peroxidation and resulting oxidative damage.

+Polycyclic aromatic hydrocarbons

+Polycyclic aromatic hydrocarbons also play a role in alcohol-induced carcinogenesis.
+Exposure occurs through drinking alcohol aged in charred barrels, flavored with peat smoke, or made with roasted grains.